mujganhuseynli/mujganhuseynli.github.io/_pages/about.md

 Regarding industry experience, I currently work as a *Project Engineer I* at [Honeywell](https://honeywell.com) 🇺🇸.
 Previously, I interned as an *Instrumentation and Control Engineer* at [Emerson](https://emerson.com) 🇺🇸 and [Socar Polymer](https://www.socarpolymer.az/) 🇦🇿.
 Please, check my [resume](/resume.pdf) for the details.

 > *I am actively looking for PhD positions in Electrical Engineering.*

+I love painting 🎨 and photography 📸, you can see some of my works [here](https://www.instagram.com/mujgan.huseynli/).

 ## Research Interests
 - Robotics